michelepapale1996/raft-in-rust/README.md

 - [ ] Unit & Functional tests
 - [ ] Favor grpc instead of HTTP API calls
 - [ ] Decouple the Raft library from the application
+- [ ] Remove unwraps and functions that maybe panic